George Edwards (American football): Dallas Cowboys

 On January 24, 2020, Edwards was hired by the Dallas Cowboys to become their Senior Defensive Assistant under Mike Nolan as Defensive Coordinator and head coach Mike McCarthy.

 Edwards was among five Cowboys coaches let go at the conclusion of the 2022 season.

+Tampa Bay Buccaneers

+On February 21, 2023, the Tampa Bay Buccaneers hired Edwards as their outside linebackers coach.
+In 2025, he was promoted to defensive pass game coordinator.